S. Davies on Non-Western Art

 If the objects made by non-Western societies display "humanly produced aesthetic features," we tend to recognize them as art.
 (We are not talking about trivial amounts of finishing or decoration.
 We are talking about cases where the total object is meant to be evaluated while taking account of its aesthetic dimension.
 The objects are art when they are non-incidentally aesthetic.)
 And we do this even if the group does not have a concept that distinguishes things in this way.

 Does this strategy require an aesthetic definition of art?
-NO. Aesthetic excellence is historically necessary for the presence of art, but societies can become theoretically complex in a way that prevents outsider recognition of aesthetic merit, or aesthetic merit can be tossed aside as a goal.
+NO. Aesthetic excellence is historically necessary for the presence of art in any given society, but societies can become theoretically complex in a way that prevents outsider recognition of aesthetic merit, or aesthetic merit can be tossed aside as a goal.
 So aesthetic excellence is not part of art's definition.

 This strategy allows us to identify some art in non-Western cultures.
 We can recognize a universal human intention without having to explore the detailed intentions of "artists," or learning about the cultural organization of the group (in order to see if there is an "artworld" system in place).